USB Flash Drive Usage Tips

-In newer versions of macOS the formatting Scheme selector is hidden by default.
+In newer versions of macOS, the formatting Scheme selector is hidden by default.
 You need to go to menu View and select the Show All Devices option, then select the whole USB disk and choose Erase.
-At that point you will see an option to select partition Scheme and file system Format as shown below.
-You must choose Master Boot Record (MBR) scheme and MS-DOS (FAT) filesystem.
+At that point, you will see an option to select partition Scheme and file system Format as shown below.
+You must choose the Master Boot Record (MBR) scheme and MS-DOS (FAT) filesystem.

 A USB drive formatted with NTFS filesystem (one of several supported by Windows) will be seen by the camera, but not seen on a Mac.